 3-The protesting team(s) must submit a full detailed written report to the league in the first twenty four (24) hours after the incident and a £50 deposit (cash or cheque made payable to the London Amateur Basketball League).
 The team will forfeit this payment if its protest is not sustained.

-4- It is a disciplinary offence to approach the referees, and/or table officials after the game or make derogatory comments about them on websites or online forums.
-The league will appoint commissioners or court supervisors to assist teams and participants with their inquiries.
+4- It is a disciplinary offence to approach the referees, and/or table officials after the game or make derogatory comments about them or any league official (court supervisors, league committee members, etc) on websites or online forums.

-5- The League Appeals Officer.
+6- The Appeals Officer.
 Their role will be limited to ensure that League officials have applied league regulations within the spirit of the basketball rules, and have acted fairly.
-Teams may ask to have their case seen by the Appeals Officer after the Disciplinary Committee have made their decision.
-The Appeals Officer does not have the power to change a decision by the Disciplinary Committee.

 D- POSTPONEMENTS, FORFEITS & DEFAULTS